mtlynch/mtlynch.io/content/retrospectives/2022/11/index.md

 - **Result**: Reached out to six 3PL vendors
 - **Grade**: A

-Of the six vendors I approached, two ended up being a good match for what I want for TinyPilot.
+Of the six vendors I approached, two ended up being a good match for what I want.
 I'm hoping to transition fulfillment to one of these 3PL vendors in December.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats